 A kind of blindsight is evident in much of biology.

 My suggestion, then, is that something analogous to this phenomenon works powerfully within biology today.
-Biologists carefully walk around the fact of the animal’s narrative agency, even while every biological (as opposed to physical and chemical) question they ask affirms their knowledge of this agency.
+Biologists carefully walk around the fact of the animal’s narrative agency, even while pretending in their explicit theorizing that nothing is there.
+Yet every biological question they ask (“How does an organism accomplish this or that?”) affirms their knowledge of this agency.
 One result is that much about the true character of animals (and organisms generally) comes through in the biological sciences despite the biologist’s explicit denials.
 Bringing attention to the great mass of obscured truth already “seen”, if only blindsightedly, is a lot of what this book is about.

-But another result of blindsight is that, so far as explicit theory and philosophy are concerned, biology suffers from the deepest possible distortions.
-We end up with living processes theoretically stripped of their life — this despite the fact that we ourselves know this life more directly and intimately than we know anything about the non-living world.
+Nevertheless, because of biologists’ blindsighted theoretical and philosophical commitments, their science suffers from the deepest possible distortions.
+They end up with living processes theoretically stripped of their life — this despite the fact that they know this life more directly and intimately than they know anything about the non-living world.

 What is needed, according to the late Harvard geneticist, Richard Lewontin, is for biologists “to take seriously what we already know to be true” (Lewontin 2000, p.
 113).

-A number of the terms central to this book are foreign to conventional biological usage.
-The strangeness in this, I dare to say, is on the part of biology rather than this book.
-In general, I try to employ the following words in agreement with their use in common discourse as far as possible — and not to tie them down with overly artful precision.
+A number of the terms central to this book, while common in normal human discourse, are foreign to conventional biological usage.
+The strangeness in this, I dare say, is on the part of biology rather than this book.
+In general, I try to employ the following words in agreement with their routine, non-technical use, and not to tie them down with overly artful precision.
 I hope that the meanings will become more specific — or more flexible — based on their various contexts of use.

 Agency.
-Humans are agents — we possess agency, because we possess an awareness of our world and can act in it.
-We help to create the situations in which we live, instead of merely being determined by them.
+Humans are agents.
+We possess agency because we possess an awareness of our world and can act in it instead of merely being shuffled around along with the furniture of our surroundings.
+We help to create the situations in which we live, instead of being wholly determined by them.
 The cells of our bodies clearly can participate in our agency by giving expression to it, as when we move our limbs intentionally.
-But we would never say of those cells as such that they possess awareness or agency, as opposed to moving with an agency not fully their own.
+But we would never say of those cells as such that they possess awareness or agency in their own right, as opposed to moving with an agency not fully their own.
 This is suggestive of the kinds of distinction we must make between ourselves and other organisms, all the way down to single-celled organisms.

 I know of no reason not to believe that, just as the intention of a human individual can play through trillions of cells, so also, though perhaps in a somewhat different manner, an intention can play through a collection of bacteria in a bacterial film (evident, for example, in “quorum sensing”), as well as through the members of a termite colony, or any species at all so far as its members share a common way of being — and indeed in human society in ways of which we are scarcely conscious.

 Archetype.
-The archetypal idea of an organism is its dynamic, adaptive, evolving way of inhabiting, and remaining true to, its type.
+The archetypal idea of an organism is its dynamic, adaptive, evolving way of inhabiting, and remaining true to, the character and potentials of its kind.
+It is simply and obviously not true that the fact of evolution makes a lie of the observable way of being (archetype) of any given type of organism.

 Atoms/Molecules.
 You will find comments here and there in this book suggesting something about the unreality of atoms and molecules.
-The effort is to emphasize that in the submicroscopic realm we are dealing with theoretical constructs that do not have the reality required by an empirical science — the reality of sense-perceptible experience.
+The effort is to emphasize that in the submicroscopic realm we are dealing with theoretical constructs that do not have the reality required by a science of the material world — the reality of sense-perceptible experience.
 The problems arise, as physicists well know, when we endow certain constructs such as wave or particle with imagery derived from our experience of the material world.
 Then we are dealing with invented unrealities, and these tend to mock us when we try to make sense of our experiments.

-I attempt to show in Chapter 24 that we have little choice but to assume that the reality the world possesses is a reality appearing, and only appearing, in all the possible forms of experience.
-To make any other assumption is to speak ignorantly — to talk about what cannot be known from experience.
-The nice thing is that when we do start with the assumption that reality is objective appearance, it begins to justify itself in our understanding with gratifying fullness.
+I attempt to show in Chapter 24 that we have little choice but to assume that the reality the world possesses is, according to its own nature, a reality appearing in all the possible forms of experience.
+To make any other assumption is, on its face, to speak ignorantly about what we do not know from experience.

 Blindsight.
 See Theme #4 above.

 Directive.
 E. S. Russell, a marine biologist and proponent of “organismal biology” during the first half of the twentieth century, adopted the word “directive”, as in the title of his wonderful book, The Directiveness of Organic Activities (Russell 1945).
-He chose this less familiar word in order to encourage in his readers an awareness of the distinctions between human end-directed activity and the activity of animals.
+He chose this less familiar word in order to encourage in his readers an awareness of the distinctions between human end-directed, or planned, activity and the future-oriented activity of animals such as the nest-building of birds.
 I will, in part, follow suit, although I will also freely use “directed” or “end-directed” in the conviction that we need to cultivate, not only an awareness of the differences between humans and animals, but also of the connections.

-Biological activity is directed in the immediate sense of the word — directed in the way the development of a squid or fox or ape is directed from the zygote toward the adult form, and will take extraordinary steps to achieve that form in the event of a disturbance.
+Biological activity is directed in the immediate sense of the word — interiorly and insistently guided in the way the development of a squid or fox or ape is guided from the zygote toward the adult form.
 This remains true even though the process is not at all consciously directed in the manner of our own willed activity.
-For that matter, neither is our human movement from zygote to adult form consciously directed by ourselves.
-See also telos-realizing” below.
+For that matter, neither is our own human movement from zygote to adult form consciously directed by ourselves.
+See also telos-realizing below.

 Holism.
 See Theme #3 above.

 Intention/intentional.
 I try to use these words as far as possible in their routine, day-to-day meaning.
 We recognize intentions by observing the guiding principles and meanings at work in an activity.
-It needs noting, however, that we humans can intentionally do something not only through careful planning, but also unconsciously, as when we notice a traffic irregularity while driving a car and engaging in conversation, despite the fact that we were paying no conscious attention to the road.
+It needs noting, however, that we humans can intentionally do something not only through careful planning, but also subconsciously (“unconsciously”), as when we notice a traffic irregularity while driving a car and engaging in conversation, despite the fact that we were paying no conscious attention to the road.
 It is much the same when we ride a bicycle while quite unconscious of any intention to remain upright and balanced on the bike.
-So, as in a number of these notes on words, we need to observe a caution: we should never ascribe our own sort of consciousness to other organisms, who seem to function quite well by means of intentions that do not originate in (their own) consciously willed activity.

-But in all cases I take such intentions to be functions of mind.
-The difficult question regarding organisms is “Whose mind?”
-Whose mind accounts for the archetype, or shared way of being, among the members of a species?
+Nevertheless, in all cases of intentional behavior, I’m not aware of any grounds for taking the intentions to be anything other than a function of mind.
+The difficult question regarding organisms then becomes “Whose mind?”
+Whose mind accounts for the archetypal or shared way of being among the members of a species?
 And I did say difficult question.
 Not all questions currently facing us in biology have obvious answers.
 But it seems to me important for biologists to notice that, in all organic performance, we are, in one way or another, looking at the activity of mind as well as body.
-Even in some of our human activity we can recognize a kind of unconscious, collective “supra-mind”, not fully our own, taking hold of us in a crowd, as in a football stadium.
+This remains true even if the organism is not aware of its intentions as its own.
+Even in some of our human activity we can sometimes recognize a kind of unconscious, collective “supra-mind”, not fully our own, taking hold of us in a crowd, as in a football stadium, or in a highly charged interpersonal confrontation.

 Interiority.
 See Theme #2 above.

-Material/physical/materialist.
-I speak broadly of “the material world” as the world we routinely experience, the world we live and move in.
-“Material” and “physical” might be taken as rough synonyms, but I preferentially use “material” when speaking about the sensible world as we actually know it, and I use “physical” when emphasizing the habits of thought that come to the fore when, as materialists, we are thinking theoretically about the nature of the world and trying to conceive it purely in terms of physical entities and processes conceived as mindless and having nothing to do with our own interiority.
-So I might say on one hand that the organism adapts to its material environment, but, on the other hand, that we are commonly thought to live in a world subject only to physical laws.
+Material/physical/materialist/materialistic.
+I speak broadly of “the material world” as the world we routinely experience, the world we live and move in, the world accessible to our senses.
+“Material” and “physical” might be taken as rough synonyms, but I preferentially use “material” when speaking about the sensible world as we directly experience it and can know it, and I use “physical” when emphasizing the habits of thought that come to the fore when, as materialists, we are thinking falsely and materialistically about the nature of the world and trying to conceive it purely in terms of inanimate entities and processes conceived as mindless and having nothing to do with our own interiority.
+So I might say, on one hand, that an organism adapts to its material environment, but, on the other hand, that we are commonly thought to live in a world subject only to physical laws.
 But there is no strict line between these terms, and doubtless no full consistency in my usage.

 Please note that whatever is sense-perceptible — whatever is available as a content of science — has an irreducibly interior character.
-It’s only reality for us is as a content of consciousness.
-And we have good reason for saying that this appearing to consciousness reflects the material world’s essential nature.
-See Chapter 24, “How the World Lends Itself to Our Knowing”.
+We possess it only as a content of consciousness.
+Whatever we perceive and whatever we think, we perceive and think upon the stage of consciousness.
+(Where else might we become aware of these contents?).
+And we have good reason for thinking that this appearing as a content of consciousness reflects the material world’s inherent and objective nature.
+For more on this, see Chapter 24, “Is the Inanimate World an Interior Reality?”.

 Meaning.
 All coherent descriptive content is meaningful, a fact already implicit in the word “coherent”. (“Coherent” in common usage just means “hanging together in a meaningful way”.)
 Meaning seems to us problematic only because we have materialist mindsets as a cultural inheritance, and because meaning is so thoroughly inescapable, like a fish’s watery environment, that we have a hard time stepping back and seeing it for what it is.
 The sea of meaning is that from which we are born and in terms of which we continue to live and finally die.
 We cannot do anything or say anything or pursue any science without the doing, saying, or pursuing being an expression of meaning.

 And so meaning can hardly be questioned.
 The effort to question or define it — or just point to it — assumes that the person being addressed already possesses a working understanding of meaning, such as the meaning of a pointing finger.
-Acting out meanings is pretty much the only thing we do with our lives.
-The same thing is true of organisms generally, all the way down to one-celled creatures — except that they lack the capacity for conscious awareness of the meanings at work in their lives.
-The interesting questions have to do with the different meanings at work in different kinds of organism.
+Acting out or expressing meanings is pretty much the only thing we do with our lives.
+The same thing is true of organisms generally, all the way down to one-celled creatures — except that they lack the capacity for conscious reflection upon the meanings at work in their lives.
+The interesting questions have to do with the different sorts of meaning at work in different kinds of organism.

 Narrative.
 See Theme #1 above.

 Regarding the ideas conveyed by “end”, “self-realization”, and “holism”, we have this incisive comment by the philosopher Ronald Brady: An organism’s biological development “does not proceed towards [a] whole, but rather expresses it” (Brady 1987).
+From the very beginning of its life, it is already a whole.
 It is, however, hard to find words that capture the meaningful coordination of processes in the achievement of a certain result without seeming to imply an external goal.
-The alert reader will need to make an inner adjustment whenever encountering language that sounds external-goal-directed.
+The alert reader will need to make an inner adjustment whenever encountering language that sounds external-goal-directed (unless the language refers to humanly planned activity).

 The preceding discussion, especially that of Themes #1 and #2, underscores a truth that is alien to contemporary biology: We meet in the living world something akin to our own inner being.
-Everything I have hinted at here, however, desperately needs expansion, which is why this book was written.
+However, everything I have hinted at here desperately needs expansion, which is why this book was written.

 But while the themes and underlying convictions shaping the character of the book lie far outside mainstream thinking, I offer no new or revolutionary findings in biology or evolutionary theory — and would lack the qualifications for doing so even if that were my inclination.
-Instead, I merely ask: What would biology and evolutionary theory look like if we overcame our blindsight and reckoned with the stories of organisms as we actually observed them?
+Instead, I merely ask: What would biology and evolutionary theory look like if we overcame our blindsight and reckoned with the stories we actually observe in the life of organisms?
 Can we allow ourselves to see with restored vision?

 And so there will be no occasion for readers to ask, “Where is all the new evidence?”
 The evidence supporting my contentions here — as I try to show chapter by chapter — amounts to just about everything biologists have already recognized as truth, however much they might prefer not to acknowledge the gifts of their own insight.
 This is why you will not find me straining toward the fringes of biology, but rather citing, with very few exceptions, one fully accredited researcher and theorist after another.
 The case for a thoroughly disruptive re-thinking of organisms and their evolution has long been staring us in the face.